DockYard/ember-composable-helpers/README.md

 **[⬆️ back to top](#available-helpers)**

 #### `dasherize`
-Capitalizes a string using `Ember.String.dasherize`.
+Dasherizes a string using `Ember.String.dasherize`.

 ```hbs
 {{dasherize "whatsThat"}}